TrasheRacer/TrasheRacer.github.io/docs/_posts/2021-05-20-paleo-software-in-space-ops.markdown

 date: 2021-05-20 16:13:34 +0200
 ---

-# Adapting to the Climate Reality at in Space Operations
+# Space Operations: adapting to the Climate Crisis

 ## Sources